George-Michael-Dagogo/Airport_Pipeline/README.md

 ### The Business is doing a high profile survey to find a suitable area to safe guard the Board of Directors in an event of a global war break out.
 Some geographical information is required.
 The Business needs to know the following:
 -------

-### 1. How many airports, airfields and heliports exist in each country and continent?
+### 1. How many airports, airfields and heliports exist in each country and continent?  :heavy_check_mark
-### 2. What is the average elevation of the airports, airfields and heliports in each country?
+### 2. What is the average elevation of the airports, airfields and heliports in each country? :heavy_check_mark
 ### 3. What is the estimated population of each country?
 ### 4. How many cities/towns/settlements in each country?
 ### 5. What is the min, max and average elevation of the cities per country?